eburhansjah/VerilogCalculator/README.md

 The CAD tool used to implement this project on the FPGA is Xilinx Vivado.

-## Usage (to load Verilog in FPGA)
-1) Clone repository on local device
-2) Open and launch project on Vivado
-3) Run Synthesis -> Run Implementation -> Generate Bitstream
-4) Go to hardware program manager, select to program on the generated bitstream file

 ## Overview
 **Inputs:**
 - 4 switches each for A value, B value and operator code (4-bits)